openaps/docs/docs/docs/Troubleshooting/Flashing-and-updating-Jubilinux.md

 ## Jubilinux won't flash over Jubilinux (for people trying to flash a rig that had Jubilinux / OpenAPS set up previously)

 From a flashed and updated Jubilinux i.e. one that has been set up and used previously, you can't reflash with flashall.
-You must get the Intel flash tool and flash on one of the Intel OEM images, before attempting to clean flash Jubilinux.
-This is not a big deal for seasoned users.
-But the Intel flash app and files are becoming hard to find.
-I wasted days finding out how to progress past this step and sourcing the files.
+You must get the Intel flash tool and flash  one of the Intel OEM images, before attempting to clean flash Jubilinux.
+This is not a big deal for experienced users.
+But the Intel flash app and files are becoming increasingly hard to find (to do, link to files).
+This can be a big source of frustration with users taking days to even get in the right state to commence flashing.

+Thankfully there is a simple way around this...

+Go to the u-boot console.
+This is what you get after hitting enter a few times as the Edison boots e.g. "Press any key to load app" or something similar.

+With a terminal emulator (Putty or Mac OS Terminal) connected to the edison serial port, hit return immediately after startup.
+Once in the u-boot console,  use the command:

+Warning: this will zapp any previous Jubilinux install, including your old OpenAPS install and any files or config on your old Edison OS, ready to reflash your Edison.
+Be sure you don't needs anything off your rig first.

+`gpt write mmc 0 $partitions`

+Then you can run flashall normally without Intel tools.

 ## Jubilinux flashing fails constantly at rootfs, but gets further each time